IPGP/scientific_python_cheat_sheet/sheet.md

 x = Point(3)

-# Generators
+# Generator iterates without
+# creating all values at ones
 def firstn(n):
     num = 0
     while num < n:
         yield num
         num += 1

-# consume the generator with list comprehension
 x = [i for i in firstn(10)]

-# Decorators
+# Decorator can be used to modify
+# the behaviour of a function
 class myDecorator(object):
     def __init__(self, f):
         self.f = f